influxdata/docs-v2/content/influxdb/cloud-dedicated/process-data/visualize/chronograf.md

         {{% note %}}
 #### DBRPs map to InfluxDB databases

-In {{% cloud-name %}}, databases and retention-policies (DBRPs) are no longer separate entities in the data model.
-Rather than having one or more retention policies, an {{% cloud-name %}} database has a retention period, which defines the maximum age of data to retain in the database.
+In {{% product-name %}}, databases and retention-policies (DBRPs) are no longer separate entities in the data model.
+Rather than having one or more retention policies, an {{% product-name %}} database has a retention period, which defines the maximum age of data to retain in the database.
-InfluxQL queries still assume the 1.x DBRP convention, but with {{% cloud-name %}}, InfluxQL queries are mapped to databases using the `database-name/retention-policy` naming convention.
+InfluxQL queries still assume the 1.x DBRP convention, but with {{% product-name %}}, InfluxQL queries are mapped to databases using the `database-name/retention-policy` naming convention.
 For example: